 - Image of François Gemenne

-François Gemenne is a researcher at IDDRI and at the University of Liège (FNRS/CEDEM).
-He is a specialist of environmental geopolitics and lectures on these issues in various universities, including Sciences Po Paris and Sciences Po Grenoble, and the Free University of Brussels (Belgium).
+François Gemenne is a specialist of environmental geopolitics and lectures on these issues in various universities, including Sciences Po Paris and Sciences Po Grenoble, and the Free University of Brussels (Belgium).

 His research mostly deals with populations displaced by environmental changes and the policies of adaptation to climate change.
 He has conducted field studies in New Orleans (United States) after hurricane Katrina (2005), Tuvalu, China, Kyrgyzstan, the Maldives, Mauritius and Japan, after the Fukushima disaster (2011).